 Following a regular cleaning schedule is critical in keeping the carbon filter efficient.
-A grow tent is the perfect place for accumulation of dust and other particles.
-You should do clean your carbon filter regularly every 3 months.
+A grow tent is the perfect place for the accumulation of dust and other particles.
+You should clean your carbon filter regularly every 3 months.

 Step 1: get the carbon filter outside the grow tent carefully to avoid any dust falling on your plants.

 Step 2: Use a toothbrush to clean the filter’s outer surface of any accumulated particles.

 Step 3: Run an air blower into the carbon particles to remove the trapped dust inside.